 The City of North Liberty often receives requests for new stop or yield signs at intersections, which are helpful to clarify the right-of-way at an intersection.
 However, they are not warranted at every intersection, especially those with low traffic volumes.
-North Liberty uses logical, professional and nationally recognized standards standards when considering sign placement to ensure traffic-control consistency.
+North Liberty uses logical, professional and nationally recognized standards when considering sign placement to ensure traffic-control consistency.

 Intersection evaluations for signage control are based on volume of traffic, crash history, angle of the street approaches, and visibility and obstructions.
 Those evaluation criteria used by city staff are based on national standards found in the Manual of Uniform Traffic Control Devices, or MUTCD, published by the Federal Highway Administration.
 Reasons that most cities use the MUTCD guidance for traffic control include: